bhargavvc/system-design/SystemDesignBeginners.md

 ## **ICANN and Domain Registrars**:
 - **ICANN**: The Internet Corporation for Assigned Names and Numbers (ICANN) oversees the global DNS infrastructure.
 ICANN ensures unique domain name assignments and manages the top-level domain space.
 - **Domain Registrars**: Companies like GoDaddy, Google Domains, and others are accredited by ICANN to sell domain names.
-They handle the registration process and associate domain names with the customer's DNS servers.
+They handle the registration process and associate domain names with the customer's DNS servers. these domain name seller  host the dns server that host dns records and with specific domain name

+ and we dont need to make always dns query behind since when u acces stored in borwsers cache or disk cache y isp

 ## **Server Interaction**:
 When a server receives a request, its primary job is to resolve these requests by referring to the DNS record and then return the appropriate response based on the incoming DNS queries.